-With non-fat Greek yogurt and light mayonnaise in the dressing, this healthy coleslaw recipe has the same great taste as classic creamy coleslaw!
+With nonfat Greek yogurt and light mayonnaise in the dressing, this healthy coleslaw recipe has the same great taste as classic creamy coleslaw but with fewer calories.

 Are you a coleslaw fan?
 I am, it’s such an easy salad to prepare and it can be made ahead without any loss of flavor or texture.
 It actually tastes better if you make it an hour or two ahead.